 How to choose an international school in the United Arab Emirates

-International schools abound in the Emirates – however they don’t always have openings and they aren’t always affordable.
+International schools abound in the Emirates – however, they don’t always have openings and they aren’t always affordable.
 When deciding on a school for your child, think through what kind of experience you would like them to have.
-What kind of teaching philosophy best suites your child?
-Should they be enrolled in an educational system that mirrors your home country’s?
+What kind of teaching philosophy best suits your child?
+Should they be enrolled in an educational system that mirrors your home country?
 What is the reputation of the schools you are considering?
-Do they offer the extra curricular activities your child is passionate about?
+Do they offer the extracurricular activities your child is passionate about?
 Your best bet is to make a list of must-haves and nice-to-haves in a school – then start making calls.
 Oh, and be patient, this isn’t an easy process!

-Types of international school in the United Arab Emirates
+Types of international schools in the United Arab Emirates

 International Baccalaureate schools

 If you are looking for IB schools in the Emirates, you have a number of options.
 Their primary teaching language is generally English, and you usually have to provide identification documents, transcripts from prior schools, immunization records, as well as fill out a health form and an application.
 Some schools may require interviews or unique application requirements.
 Fees can range significantly depending on the grade; anywhere from 20,000 AED to 100,000 AED per year is possible.

 Here are some IB schools in the UAE: